severalnines/docs/intro.rst

 Introduction
 ============

-This documentation covers ClusterControl version 1.2.10.
+This documentation covers ClusterControl version 1.2.11 which released on October 1st, 2015.
+This release contains key new features along with performance improvements and bug fixes.
+Release changelog is available `here <changelog.html>`_.

 What is ClusterControl?
 -----------------------